edho08/Hadoop-Kernel-K-means/README.txt

 2. Put your input file in hdfs
 2.1 File format is CSV like file without any string (encoded)
 3. to run program, run kmeans.sh
+4. Change the Kernel by changing py/kernel.py
+(yes i know you need to change the code.. which is bad)

 NOTE!!: